kislyuk/argcomplete/README.rst

 License
 -------
+Copyright 2012-2023, Andrey Kislyuk and argcomplete contributors.
 Licensed under the terms of the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.
+Distribution of the LICENSE and NOTICE files with source copies of this package and derivative works is **REQUIRED** as specified by the Apache License.

 .. image:: https://github.com/kislyuk/argcomplete/workflows/Python%20package/badge.svg
         :target: https://github.com/kislyuk/argcomplete/actions